C4Q/AC-Android/cohort_5.4/unit_01/01_19_Generics.md

 ### Benefits of Generics

-* Stronger type checks at compile time.
-Fixing compile-time errors is easier than fixing runtime errors
+* Stronger type checks at compile time: Fixing compile-time errors is easier than fixing runtime errors
-* Enabling programmers to implement generic algorithms
+* Enabling programmers to implement generic algorithms: keeps things D.R.Y. - "Don't repeat yourself"
 * Better code reusability: By using generics, programmers can implement generic algorithms that work on collections of different types, can be customized, and are type safe and easier to read.

 ### Naming type parameters